The waiver · read it, then sign it

 CUT THE STRINGS

-Say it and you make the Wall.
-Miss it and you keep the debrief.
+Catch them and you climb the Wall.
+Miss them and you keep the debrief.
 Either way, you walk away sharper.